-All competing and exhibition bands and their booster groups utilizing hotel accommodations for their stay during Bands of America Grand Nationals and Super Regional Championships are required to make their hotel reservations through the Bands of America Housing Bureau.
+Music for All (MFA) is committed to providing thorough and equitable housing support to participants in Bands of America Grand Nationals and Fall Super Regional Championships.
+All competing and exhibition bands and their booster groups utilizing hotel accommodations for their stay during Bands of America Grand Nationals, Super Regional, and Johnson City, TN Championships are required to make their hotel reservations through the Bands of America Housing Bureau.
 The BOA Housing Bureau has been set up to allow Music for All to: